-The Hormozgan Province with more than 1000 km coastline is the longest littoral province of Iran neighboring the Persian Gulf and Oman Sea.
+The Hormozgan Province with more than 1000 km coastline is the longest littoral province of Iran neighboring the Persian Gulf and the Oman Sea.
 Its area is 68476 square kilometers.
 This province is enclosed by Kerman Province from the North and North-east, and by Fars Province from North and North-West.
 This province is connected to Sistan and Baluchestan Province from the East and the whole southern boundary of this province is along the warm waters of the Persian Gulf and Oman Sea.
-The Center of Hormozgan Province is Bandar Abbas.
-It has 8 coastal counties from which Jask with 337 km and Lengeh with 309 km Have the longest coastline, and Khamir with 24 km has the shortest among the coastal counties.
+Bandar Abbas is in the center of this province .
+It has 8 coastal counties.
+Jask with 337 km and Lengeh with 309 km have the longest coastline, and Khamir with 24 km has the shortest among the coastal counties.
 Some of the important cities in Hormozgan Province are Minab, Jask, Lengeh, and Hadji Abad.
 Hormozgan Province possesses the major islands of Iran located in the Persian Gulf region, namely: Gheshm, Kish, Abu Musa, Tonbs and Farours.

 A large number of industries and infrastructures are located in Hormozgan Province.
 Shahid Rajaee Port, Bandar Abbas refinery, Bandar Abbas power plant, Ship building industry, and a number of dams can be mentioned as a few.
 Proximity to the strategic point of Hormuz strait which connects the Persian Gulf to the Oman Sea has increased the importance of Hormozgan Province to a large extent.